celo-org/SocialConnect/asv2/privacy.md

 )
 ```

-You can find an example implementation of a web-based app [here](https://github.com/isabellewei/emisianto).
+You can find an example implementation of a web app [here](https://github.com/isabellewei/emisianto).

 <!-- ## ODIS API